stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ```shell
 1.10.2
 ```

+The `tenv` tool reads this file when installing or running OpenTofu.

 > Remember that if you switch between Terraform and OpenTofu, you will need to initialise your unit again, and when you run `apply` it will migrate the TF state.
 The OpenTofu Website provides [migration guides](https://opentofu.org/docs/intro/migration/), which includes information about code changes that you may need to make.